Cooking Glossary

 Gluten Window Test

-A hands-on technique for checking gluten development by stretching a small piece of dough thin enough to see light through it without tearing.
+The gluten window test (or windowpane test) is a hands-on technique for checking gluten development — stretch a small piece of dough thin enough to see light through it without tearing, the dough is ready.

 Lacto-Fermentation